S1lent7700/DiceRollProject/README.md

 # DiceRoll-Mini-Project
-Displays a randomized sequence of numbers based on how many dice are supplied.
+Displays a randomized sequence of numbers (1-6) based on how many dice are supplied (5 max).

 **Usage (Normal)**
 ```